tvo/rapid/README.markdown

 # Feature suggestions

- * Garbage collect sdp packages (and pool files?) with pinned tags as root set.
- * Garbage collect pool files with all installed sdp packages as root set.
  * make-sdd command to easily create a modifiable copy of a package (for engine development)
  * make-sdz command could then be useful too